Steam Autoclaves for Innovative Life Science Research: Helping Verily “Debug” Singapore’s Metropolises

 Priorclave recently supplied Verily’s Singapore cleanroom lab with a new 400 liter (630mm diameter) round chambered pass-through autoclave.
 This was a custom, vacuum-equipped, non-jacketed autoclave, built for easy compliance with the Singaporean Ministry of Manpower’s strict pressure vessel certification process and operation/maintenance requirements.

-“We’re proud to be able to work with global research organisations like Verily in furthering their continuing work to improve human health,” notes Lee Oakley, Sales Director at Priorclave.
+“We’re proud to be able to work with global research organizations like Verily in furthering their continuing work to improve human health,” notes Lee Oakley, Sales Director at Priorclave.
 “That’s especially the case when it comes to addressing a scourge like dengue, that disproportionately impacts some of the most vulnerable populations in the world.”

 Because every Priorclave is custom-built, every Priorclave can be adapted to your specific needs—be they operational, physical, or regulatory.
 Does your research lab need an autoclave that can fit a special niche?
 Contact Priorclave today.